SeanDonnellanWDI/into-client/README.md

 1. Change into the new directory.
 1. Run `npm install` to install dependencies
 1. Create and checkout a new branch, named `into-client-fork`.
-1. When finishing changes, push to your fork and submit a pull request.
+1. When finishing changes, push to your fork and submit a pull request

 ## List of technologies used
 - Git